 But further up in the North Bay, the kids always seemed to have their own thing going on.
-After decades, the Phoenix Theater in Petaluma remains host to shows that range from touring hip-hip acts, to punk and alternative veterans, to local heroes like The Velvet Teen, and most importantly LOCAL bands including bands comprised of high school kids.
+For several decades, the Phoenix Theater in Petaluma has been host to shows that range from touring hip-hip acts, to punk and alternative veterans, to local heroes like The Velvet Teen, and most importantly LOCAL bands (even bands made up of of high school kids).
 Generations of musicians, punks, and various weirdos have spawned out of the Petaluma/Phoenix Theater scene.
 A little further north up into Santa Rosa and Sebastopol, you find a similarly vibrant music scene, which I imagine is akin to the types of towns bands find while touring college towns across the country, suburban towns and small cities filled with creative and bored kids who created their own thing.
 Whereas Marin bands typically label themselves “San Francisco-based” or “from the Bay Area “, Santa Rosa has its own identity and from what I can tell the bands and music fans there seemingly have no reason to shy away from it.

 Check out the brilliant new video for “Parker Posey” from Santa Rosa’s The Down House.
 Shot after-hours at Petaluma Market grocery store, it’s a great and simple concept executed perfectly.
 A grocery clerk ends her shift, puts on her Walkman, and then sweeps the floor while dancing the fuck out in a celebration of love and a solid blast of “work sucks when you’re in love” attitude.
 She meets up with the band along the way and then they’re outta there in less than 2 1/2 minutes.
 Great!